Your 5 steps to writing and pitching TV show ideas & scripts that will captivate and engage TV producers-

 “Knowing how to pitch a TV show means knowing how your original core idea fuels all aspects of the series.“

 The first and most important element in the process is conception.
 Creating that “Idea” that is the premise and plight for the main characters in your TV series.
 Choose the genre, subject, and world that hasn’t been explored yet, and establish the right components to create chemistry and conflict.
 Producers and viewers look for stories and worlds we haven’t seen before.
 Even within subjects we’re already familiar with, your core TV series idea must have some original hook that makes us want to experience that world and its characters.
 It’s all about the premise and plight.
 Look for social issues within the main character’s life that people can relate to today, but take it a step further by “flipping” the expected circumstances so the story and character’s have more dimension.
 Knowing how to pitch a TV show means knowing how your original core idea fuels all aspects of the series.
 When the premise and plight are highly original, the story writes itself to a large degree.
+Check out the TV Writers Vault article on creating Loglines that sell.

 2. Humanize The Characters: